-Module credits 12.00 NQF Level 06 Prerequisites WTW 114 or WTW 158 or WTW 134 or WTW 165.
-Contact time 1 tutorial per week, 4 lectures per week Language of tuition Module is presented in English Department Geography Geoinformatics and Meteorology Period of presentation Quarter 2
+Module Cledits 12.00 NQF Level 06 Prerequisites (WTW 114 or WTW 158 or WTW 134 or WTW 165) and (WKD 155 or ENV 101) Contact time 1 tutorial per week, 4 lectures per week

-Conservative forces and conservation laws.
 Basic thermodynamic laws for dry and humid air.
 The equation of state.
 Adiabatic processes and temperature lapse rates.
-The Clausuis-Claperon equation.
-Calculation of the wet adiabat.
-Radiative transfer.
+The Clausius-Clapeyron equation.
+Cloud microphysics.
 The physical basis of climate change.